Package metametameta

 """

-metadata = read_setup_cfg_metadata()
+metadata = read_setup_py_metadata(source)

-about_content, names = general.any_metadict(metadata)
+about_content, names = any_metadict(metadata)

-about_content = general.merge_sections(names, project_name, about_content)
+about_content = merge_sections(names, project_name, about_content)